met0mur/blinkbus/README.md

 ![test stand](docs/test.jpg)
 The inputs, outputs are decoupled via optocouplers.
 The ADCs are pulled down to the ground.
 Example connecting a single input and output:
 ![circuit](docs/circuit.svg)
+The RS485 level converter is connected to pins D0, D1 (tx, rx)